Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 #2.
 Reflect On Your Relationship

-Before committing yourself to helping your loved one recover, reflect on the following questions:
+Before committing yourself to help your partner recover, reflect on the following questions:

 * What are your nonnegotiable requirements for a relationship?